Blog

 The general counsel and CCO discussing the California AI regulation

 Among U.S. states, the Golden State is usually a frontrunner, proposing legislation and regulations years before the rest.
-So, it should be little surprise California’s AI regulations are leading the way on American AI legislation.
+So, it should be little surprise that the rest of the U.S. is paying close attention to proposed AI regulations in California.

 In May 2024, the California legislature advanced dozens of AI measures, the New York Times reported.
-The regulations aim to protect jobs and consumers, yet industry insiders fear they could shake up the job market, national security and even national elections.
+The regulations aimed to protect jobs and consumers, yet industry insiders feared they could shake up the job market, national security and even national elections.

 “Very powerful technology brings both benefits and risks, and I want to make sure that the benefits of AI profoundly outweigh the risks,” State Senator Scott Wiener told the Los Angeles Times.